 All materials will be provided by event organizers.

 Will readings or assignments be required in advance of the workshop?

-Yes, event organizers will provide attendees with an itinerary, syllabus, and creative prompts in anticipation of studio work and museum visits.
+Yes, event organizers will provide attendees with an itinerary and syllabus in anticipation of studio work and museum visits.
 Although not required, attendees are strongly encouraged to review these materials and are welcome to bring imagery (from your museum or personal collection, your own design or cut-outs, etc.) in order to make the most of studio work.

 Who should I contact to request an accommodation?

 Inquiries regarding attendee accommodations should be directed to our Project Administrator, Heather Linton, via email at email@example.com.

 Will information about the workshop cohort be shared with the group (contact/bios/etc.)?

 Yes, prior to the start of the workshop event organizers will share biographies and contact information among the cohort.

 What attire would you recommend for workshop activities?

 For days in the workshop, you will be provided with aprons, when possible.
 However, we recommend participants wear clothes that they do not mind getting a little dirty.
 Clothes for workshop days should be comfortable and allow participants to move freely.